Bedfordshire and Luton

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Inadequate weekend transfer protocols, staff failing to action NEWS scores, and a flawed Mobile Medic system marking incomplete requests as done, coupled with staffing pressures, jeopardized patient monitoring and record-keeping.
+Concerns summary (AI summary) Inadequate weekend transfer protocols, staff failing to action NEWS scores, and a flawed Mobile Medic system marking incomplete requests as done, coupled with staffing pressures, jeopardized patient monitoring and record-keeping.

 Ryan Williams